13 Things “The Crown” Gets Wrong About the British Royal Family

 King George VI wasn’t sick yet in 1947

 The Crown opens in 1947 with King George VI (Queen Elizabeth II’s father) coughing up blood.
 However, in real life, King George VI, who died of lung cancer in 1952, was not yet ill in 1947.
 It wasn’t until a year later that George VI began to suffer from leg pain.
 Doctors diagnosed a circulatory blockage and performed surgery for that, and his lung cancer wasn’t diagnosed until 1951.
-Here are 50 more things you didn’t know about the British royal family.

 The wedding didn’t go nearly so smoothly as depicted